 You can help to create a soothing atmosphere by closing the window shades, turning the lights off, or by putting on calming music.

 Naps can truly do wonders for a fretful toddler, but overdoing them can pose problems, too.
 Napping can disrupt a toddler’s nighttime sleep if the nap is taken too close to bedtime.
-If a nap lasts too long, and then she can’t fall asleep at night, your little one might end up feeling more tired than rested the next day.
+If a nap lasts too long, and then they can’t fall asleep at night, your little one might end up feeling more tired than rested the next day.
 Twenty to thirty minutes is enough.

 Naps are truly necessary for toddlers, and they can provide amazing benefits when done right.
 Remember to keep it in moderation and make the naptime routine a positive experience for your child!